 • Peer learning with newsrooms worldwide and ongoing engagement opportunities to share lessons learned and best practices with the journalism community.

-• Customized safety trainings with a gender and identity lens and support with developing newsroom safety protocols.
+• Customized digital safety trainings with a gender and identity lens and support with developing newsroom safety protocols.

 • Access to the latest resources and one-on-one consultations with leading safety experts.